-The Board of Directors
+ARTHUR ROSENTHAL

+Retired CEO EyeCue, Inc. Arthur Rosenthal, PhD retired from EyeCue, Inc., a development-stage medical device company working on a guided biopsy for lower and upper gastrointestinal cancer screening, after serving as co-founder and CEO from 2011 to 2015.
+Dr. Rosenthal also served as Professor of Practice in the Biomedical Engineering Department at Boston University from 2010 to 2015.
+Prior to co-founding EyeCue in 2011, Dr. Rosenthal served as President and CEO of Cappella, Inc., a development-stage company focused on novel device solutions for coronary artery disease (2009 to 2011); CEO of Labcoat, Ltd., a development-stage drug-eluting stent technology company, from 2005 until its acquisition by Boston Scientific Corporation in 2008; Senior Vice President, Chief Science Officer and Executive Committee Member of Boston Scientific, a medical device manufacturer (2000 to 2005); and Senior Vice President, Corporate Officer and Chief Development Officer at Boston Scientific (1994 to 2000).
+Dr. Rosenthal earned his Bachelor Degree in Bacteriology from the University of Connecticut and a Ph.D in Biochemistry from the University of Massachusetts.

+· Compensation (Chair)

+Profound Medical Corp.

+· Cyberonics, Inc.; Arch Therapeutics, Inc.

+For more than 40 years, Dr. Rosenthal has developed medical device technologies as an individual contributor, technology executive and serial entrepreneur.
+He has extensive knowledge of regulatory and compliance requirements pertaining to medical devices and experience with new product development and technology commercialization as well as having served as an operating executive with a major medical device manufacturer.

+ANDREA SAIA

-ARTHUR RU a development-stage medical device company working on a guided biop 20 also served as Professor of Practice in the Biomedi to co-founding EyeCue in 2011, Dr. Rosenthal serve focused on novel device solutions for coronary art drug-eluting stent technology company, from 2005 President, Chief Science Officer and Executive Con to 2005); and Senior Vice President, Corporate O ng, after serving as co-founder and CEO from 2011 to 2015.
-Dr. Rosenth ical Engineering Department at Boston University from 2010 to 2015.
-Pri ed as President and CEO of Cappella, Inc., a development-stage compa tery disease (2009 to 2011); CEO of Labcoat, Ltd., a development-stag until its acquisition by Boston Scientific Corporation in 2008; Senior Via mmittee Member of Boston Scientific, a medical device manufacturer (200 fficer and Chief Development Officer at Boston Scientific (1994 to 2000 erology from the University of Connecticut and a Ph.D in Biochemistry fro INDEPENDENT Age 73 Committees: Compensation (Chair) Former Public Company Directorships During the Past Five Years: • e compensation (chair) Cyberonics, Inc.; Arch Therapeutics, Inc. Director since 2015 Other Public Company Directorships: • Profound Medical Corp.
-Director Skills and Qualifications: Retired CEO EyeCue, Inc. For more than 40 years, Dr. Rosenthal has developed medical device technologies as an individual contributor, technology executive and serial entrepreneur.
-He has extensive knowledge of regulatory and compliance requirements pertaining to medical devices and experience with new product development and technolog commercialization as well as having served as an operating executive with a major medical device manufacturer.
-ANDREA SA IA B Andrea Saia served as the Global Head of Vision from 2011 until her retirement in 2012.
-Prior to th subsidiary of Novartis, from 2008 to 2011.
-From 20 Europe, Middle East and Africa operations, Cibav Global Head of Marketing and was promoted to F Care in the Alcon Division of Novartis AG, a global healthcare compa nis role, she served as President and CEO of CibaVision Corporation 005 to 2007, Ms. Saia relocated to Switzerland and served as President /ision's largest regional business unit.
-She joined CibaVision in 2002 President of the Global Lens Business in 2003.
-Prior to joining Novar Partners and also held senior management and marketing positions w global consumer products companies such as Proc cter & Gamble Co., Unilever and Revlon, Inc. Ms. Saia earned her B.S. her M.B.A. from J.L.
-Kellogg Graduate School of Management. global consumer products companies such as Proc Business Administration from Miami University and Committees: her M.B.A. from J.L.
+Retired, Global Head of Vision Care Alcon Division, Novartis AG Andrea Saia served as the Global Head of Vision Care in the Alcon Division of Novartis AG, a global healthcare company, from 2011 until her retirement in 2012.
+Prior to this role, she served as President and CEO of CibaVision Corporation, a subsidiary of Novartis, from 2008 to 2011.
+From 2005 to 2007, Ms. Saia relocated to Switzerland and served as President of Europe, Middle East and Africa operations, CibaVision's largest regional business unit.
+She joined CibaVision in 2002 as Global Head of Marketing and was promoted to President of the Global Lens Business in 2003.
+Prior to joining Novartis, Ms. Saia was the Chief Marketing Officer for GCG Partners and also held senior management and marketing positions with global consumer products companies such as Procter & Gamble Co., Unilever and Revlon, Inc. Ms. Saia earned her B.S. in Business Administration from Miami University and her M.B.A. from J.L.
 Kellogg Graduate School of Management.

-Former Public Company Directorships During the Past global consumer products companies such as Prod Business Administration from Miami University and global consumer products companies such as Proc Business Administration from Miami University and Committees: her M.B.A. from J.L.
-Kellogg Graduate School of Management.
-Former Public Company Directorships During the Past Five Years: INDEPENDENT Age 62 Director since 2016 global consumer products companies such as Prod Business Administration from Miami University and Committees: Audit and Compliance her M.B.A. from J.L.
-Kellogg Graduate School of Management.
-Former Public Company Directorships During the Past Five Years:
+· Audit and Compliance

+Align Technology

+Coca Cola Enterprises

+Ms. Saia is an accomplished global business executive with nearly 40 years' experience in the medical device and consumer products industries including multinational companies such as Novartis, Unilever, Revlon and Procter & Gamble, and continuing involvement in business matters as a member of the Miami University Farmer School of Business Advisory Board.
+She has extensive global business experience, a broad understanding of healthcare, medical device and consumer products industries, strong management skills and significant operations experience.